danielk333/hardtarget/docs/source/concept_gmf.rst

 phase estimation** problem.
-We found a paper :cite:`Peleg1995` which describes a very efficient algorithm for estimating polynomial phase coefficients for the strongest target echo in a signal, one at a time, where the cost of extracting a single coefficient is on the order of an FFT of size equal to the signal's length in samples.
+We found a paper :cite:`Peleg1995` which describes a very efficient algorithm for estimating polynomial phase coefficients for the strongest target echo in a signal, one at a time, where the cost of extracting a single coefficient is on the order of an DFT of size equal to the signal's length in samples.
+The algorithm is called the *Discrete Polynomial-phase Transform*, or DPT.
+Using the FFT to compute the DFTs, we name this the Fast DPT, or *FDPT*.